dhigley6/data_science_notebooks/README.md

-# toy_data_science
+# Data Science Notebooks

-This repository contains personal projects where I developed machine learning models and performed exploratory data analysis for common data sets.
+This repository contains personal projects where I developed machine learning models and performed exploratory data analysis for various data sets.
 Each project is in its own folder in this repository, and is summarized below.

 ## Red Wine Quality Prediction (Regression)